woerzberger/website.hugo/content/home/teaching.md

     - _Quality Attribute Maintainability_: What is maintainability?
 What fundamental cognitive mechanism drive the perception of a code base’s maintainability?
     - _Security_: How can I describe security properties?
 What are the aspects of security?
 What are common threats for (web based) systems?
 - _Design_
-    - _Trade-offs_: Why is there no silver bullet?
+    - _Trade-offs_: Why is there no silver bullet in system architecture?
     - _Requirements_: How can I formulate quality requirements?
     - _Principles_: Which fundamental principles govern architectural design?
+    - _Patterns_: What do we conceive as a pattern in system architecture?
+    - _Decomposition_: How can I break down my system into smaller parts, how should I do the "cuts"?
+    - _Monolithic Systems_: How can I embody architecture in single (monolithic) programs, e.g., using layers or hexagonal architectures?
+What are the downsides of monoliths?
+    - _Scaling_: How can I lower response times and increase availabilty with horizontal scaling?
+What patterns do we have for scaling?
+    - _Distributed Systems_: How can I distribute a system into several programs, e.g., in a Microservice fashion.
+What are downsides of distribution?
+What are strategies for redeployment in distributed systems.
+    - _Communication_: What are the basic patterns of communications in distributed systems?
-    - _Patterns_: How should I distribute my system?
-How do systems and their parts communicate?
+    - _Modelling_: How can I communicate my thoughs about systems in models using modeling languages like UML?
 - _Technology_
     - _Middleware_: What standard components constitute a contemporary large cloud-based web application?
 What are load balancers, inbound gateways, caching services, data warehouses, message queues, identity provides etc.?
     - _Cloud Computing_: What kinds of cloud offerings do we have to deal with?
 How do we create an infrastructure in the cloud for a large-scale web application?